titan-x/titan/README.md

 Testing
 -------

-All the tests can be executed by `GORACE="halt_on_error=1" go test -v -race -cover ./...` command.
+All the tests can be executed by `GORACE="halt_on_error=1" go test -race -cover ./...` command.
 Optionally you can add `-v` flag to observe all connection logs.
 Integration tests require environment variables defined in the next section.
 If they are missing, integration tests are skipped.

 Environment Variables
 ---------------------